itsmng/wiki-backup/docs/install.md

 `Note on PHP : version 8.X is recommended as PHP 7.X is no longer supported by PHP.`

-See [https://www.php.net/supported-versions.php](https://www.php.net/supported-versions.php) for more informations.
+See [https://www.php.net/supported-versions.php](https://www.php.net/supported-versions.php) for more information.

 Here is the list of **required** PHP extensions for ITSM-NG :